MyadaRoshdi/P2/writeup.md

 ![alt text][image1]

-**Conclusion:** As shown in Fig1, some classes are trained better than others, which will lead as will shown below to have some errors in testing those un-suffeciently trained classes.
+**Conclusion:** As shown in above chart, some classes are trained better than others, which will lead as will shown below to have some errors in testing those un-suffeciently trained classes.
 This will be enhanced by Data Augmentation.

+* This is Visualization of some Random images and their correspondong sign-names

+![alt text][image2]

 ### 3)Design and Test a Model Architecture

-#### 3.1) Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+#### 3.1) **Preprocessing:** here, I will describe how I preprocessed the image data.
+##### a. grayscaling: Here I converted and image to grayscale, so now shape changed from (32X32X3) to (32X32X1), as shown below.

+![alt text][image3]

+##### b.
+Normalizing: Here I used the formula  _(pixel - 128)/ 128_

+Datasets Mean values BEFORE Normalization are:
+Training set : 82.6775890369964
+Validation set: 83.55642737563775
+Testing set : 82.14846036120183

+Datasets Mean values AFTER Normalization are:

+Training set : -0.35408133564846533
+Validation set: -0.3472154111278302
+Testing set : -0.3582151534281105
 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]